ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 | 4-31 | Unassigned | {{&SELF}} |
 {: #tab-ind-regs title="CMW Indicators Registry Initial Contents"}

+### Provisional Registration

+Before the creation of the registry by IANA, new codepoints can be added to the [provisional CMW Indicators registry](https://github.com/ietf-rats-wg/draft-ietf-rats-msg-wrap/blob/main/provisional/cmw-indicators-registry.md) by following the documented procedure.

+{{tab-ind-regs}} will be regularly updated to match the contents of the provisional registry.

+The provisional registry will be discontinued once IANA establishes the permanent registry, which is expected to coincide with the publication of the current document.

 ## Media Types

 IANA is requested to add the following media types to the "Media Types" registry {{!IANA.media-types}}.